realworldocaml/book/book/gadts/README.md

 This all amounts to an improvement in terms of the API, but the implementation is if anything worse.
-We still have the same evaluator with all of it's dynamic checking for type errors.
+We still have the same evaluator with all of its dynamic checking for type errors.
 But we've had to write yet more wrapper code to make this work.

 Also, the phantom-type discipline is quite error prone.
 You might